 Throughout this policy the terms "accommodation", "duty of accommodation" and "reasonable accommodation" are used.
 Although these terms are related, they are not interchangeable.
 Accommodation refers to any change to an employment, tenancy or educational rule, standard, policy, practice or environment which enables a member of a group against whom discrimination is prohibited, to enjoy equal opportunities with others.
 Whether an "accommodation" must be made in any given case is dependent upon whether there is a "duty to accommodate" owed at law.
 A "duty to accommodate" arises at law only in situations of adverse impact discrimination.
-Where the duty exists, it requires only that a "reasonable accommodation" is a "reasonable accommodation" and whether that "reasonable accommodation" will result in "undue hardship" will depend on the circumstances present in each individual case.
+Where the duty exists, it requires only that a "reasonable accommodation" be made and only to the point of "undue hardship".
+Whether a particular "accommodation" is a "reasonable accommodation" and whether that "reasonable accommodation" will result in "undue hardship" will depend on the circumstances present in each individual case.